Azure/azure-quickstart-templates/emercoin-ubuntu/README.md

 # Template Parameters
 When you launch the installation of the VM, you need to specify the following parameters:
-* `newStorageAccountNamePrefix`: make sure this is a unique identifier.
-Azure Storage's accounts are global so make sure you use a prefix that is unique to your account otherwise there is a good change it will clash with names already in use.
 * `vmDnsName`: this is the public DNS name for the VM that you will use interact with your console.
 You just need to specify an unique name.
 * `adminUsername`: self-explanatory.
 This is the account you will use for connecting to the node
 * `adminPassword`: self-explanatory.
 Be aware that Azure requires passwords to have One upper case, one lower case, a special character, and a number